faiyyazs/flutter_registration_form/README.md

 ## Support

+## Support

-If you've found an error in this sample, please file an issue.
+If you've found an error in this sample, please file an issue: [https://github.com/faiyyazs/flutter_registration_form/issues](https://github.com/faiyyazs/flutter_registration_form/issues)

+Patches are encouraged, and may be submitted by forking this project and submitting a pull request through GitHub.